The Eight Thoughts of a Great Person

 [Saundarananda 14.52] //

-If, abiding in an empty place, he loves ever to be one, / If he fools with arisings of afflictions no more than he fools with enemies, / And if, going around enjoying his own self, he drinks the water of grace, / Then the facility he enjoys is greater than the sovereignty of Indra, over the thirty others.//
+If, abiding in an empty place, he loves ever to be one, / If he fools around with arisings of afflictions no more than with enemies, / And if, going around enjoying his own self, he drinks the water of grace, / Then the facility he enjoys is greater than the sovereignty of Indra, over the thirty others.//

 loke prakṛti-bhinne ‘smin na kaś-cit kasya-cit priyaḥ